arizvisa/ida-minsc/docs/index.rst

 should enable a user to write quick, hacky, temporary code that can be used to augment their reversing endeavors without distraction.

-This plugin is dependent upon IDAPython with Python 2.x, and supports all of the different platforms that IDA supports which includes Windows, Linux, and MacOS.
-If your instance of IDA was installed with Python 3.x, please refer to the installation instructions at section :ref:`1.4<install-downgrade>` for how to switch back to Python 2.x.
-At the present time, only IDA 6.8 up till IDA 7.5.200619 are currently supported.
+This plugin is dependent upon IDAPython, and supports all of the different platforms that IDA supports which includes Windows, Linux, and MacOS.
+If your instance of IDA was not installed with Python, or you wish to switch betwen Python 2.x or the Python 3.x series, then please refer to the instructions at section :ref:`1.4<install-downgrade>` for how to change the Python runtime that IDAPython uses in your installation.
+At the present time, only IDA version 6.8 up to IDA 7.6.210319 are currently supported.

 Table of Contents
 =================